SpaceX IPO 2026: Prepare to Invest in SpaceX Stock

 For example, the Contrafund owns about $2.7 billion worth of SpaceX shares as of January 2025.
 The holding is among several public companies.
 The SpaceX value is “marked to market” on occasion to represent the fair value in the fund.

 That puts it in the top 20 holdings for the fund.
-But any major moves will not impact the price to the mutual fund.
+But any major moves will not impact the price of the mutual fund due to its broad diversification.

 This is a publicly traded ETF, so investors can buy it like any other ETF and own SpaceX indirectly.